Title IX/Sexual Harassment

 The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under this subsection of the Policy.
 Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding under 34 C.F.R.
 Part 106 does not constitute retaliation under this subsection of the Policy, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any Party made a materially false statement in bad faith.

-Title VII Retaliation: In accordance with Title VII, the College will not discriminate against any of its employees or applicants for employment because of the employee's or applicant's opposition to any practice made an unlawful employment practice by Title VII, or because the employee or applicant made a charge, testified, assisted, or participated in any investigation, proceeding, or hearing under Title VII.
+Title VII Retaliation: In accordance with Title VII, the University will not discriminate against any of its employees or applicants for employment because of the employee's or applicant's opposition to any practice made an unlawful employment practice by Title VII, or because the employee or applicant made a charge, testified, assisted, or participated in any investigation, proceeding, or hearing under Title VII.

-Title IX Sexual Harassment: Conduct on the basis of sex, occurring in an education program or activity of the College against a person in the United States, that satisfies one or more of the following:
+Title IX Sexual Harassment: Conduct on the basis of sex, occurring in an education program or activity of the University against a person in the United States, that satisfies one or more of the following:

 "Sexual assault" as defined in 20 U.S.C § 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C. § 12291(a)(10), "domestic violence" as defined in 34 U.S.C. § 12291(a)(8), or "stalking" as defined in 34 U.S.C. § 12291(a)(30).